 Did you know?

-The Federal Energy Management Program (FEMP) provides acquisition guidance for light bulbs, a product category covered by ENERGY STAR.
-Federal laws and requirements mandate that agencies purchase ENERGY STAR qualified products or FEMP designated products in all product categories covered by these programs and in any acquisition actions that are not specifically exempted by law.
+The Federal Energy Management Program (FEMP) provides acquisition guidance for light bulbs, a product category covered by ENERGY STAR efficiency requirements.
+Federal laws and requirements mandate that agencies purchase ENERGY STAR-qualified products or FEMP-designated products in all product categories covered by these programs and in any acquisition actions that are not specifically exempted by law.

-FEMP's acquisition guidance and associated ENERGY STAR efficiency requirements for light bulbs are technology neutral, meaning that any light source that meets all the criteria can qualify.
+FEMP's acquisition guidance and associated ENERGY STAR efficiency requirements for light bulbs are technology neutral, meaning that one technology is not favored over another.
 However, ENERGY STAR's product specification requirements are limited to the following lamp shapes:

 - Omnidirectional lamps (ANSI standard shapes A, BT, P, PS, S, and T)